Identifying and characterizing superspreaders of low-credibility content on Twitter: Results

-Cramer von Mises (CvM) two-sample comparisons show significant differences between the optimal curve and those for FIB-index and Influence metrics ($p < 0.001$).
-However, the amount of misinformation removed using either metric is within 2\% of the optimal, on average.
-In fact, removing the top 10 superspreaders eliminates 34.6\% and 34.3\% of the misinformation based on FIB-index and Influence, respectively (optimal: 38.1\%).
-In other words, 0.003\% of the accounts active during the evaluation period posted misinformation that received over 34\% of all retweets of misinformation over the eight months following their identification.
-Removing the top 1,000 superspreaders (0.25\% of the accounts who posted during the evaluation period) eliminates 73--78\% of the misinformation (optimal: 81\%).
-This represents a remarkable concentration of responsibility for misinformation spreading.
+Cramer von Mises (CvM) two-sample comparisons show significant differences between the optimal curve and those for $h$-index ($P < 0.001$, $d = 0.61$, 95\% CI: $[0.02, 0.02]$) and Influence metrics ($P < 0.001$, $d = 0.44$, 95\% CI: $[0.01, 0.01]$).
+All confidence intervals are calculated based on bootstrapping (5,000 resamples).
+However, the amount of low-credibility content removed using either metric is within 2\% of the optimal, on average.
+In fact, removing the top 10 superspreaders eliminates 34.6\% and 34.3\% of the low-credibility content based on $h$-index and Influence, respectively (optimal: 38.1\%).
+In other words, 0.003\% of the accounts active during the evaluation period posted low-credibility content that received over 34\% of all retweets of this content over the eight months following their identification.
+Removing the top 1,000 superspreaders (0.25\% of the accounts who posted during the evaluation period) eliminates 73--78\% of the low-credibility content (optimal: 81\%).
+This represents a remarkable concentration of responsibility for the spread of untrustworthy content.

-Comparing the performance of FIB-index and Influence to one another across \textit{all} ranked accounts illustrates that ranking by the Influence metric removes significantly more misinformation on average (CvM: $p<0.001$).
+Comparing the performance of $h$-index and Influence to one another across \textit{all} ranked accounts illustrates that ranking by the Influence metric removes significantly more low-credibility content on average (CvM: $P < 0.001$, $d = 0.22$, 95\% CI: $[0.01, 0.01]$).
 However, it is more useful to compare the performance between these metrics with respect to the highest ranked accounts, since those would be considered as potential superspreaders.
 Let us again utilize CvM tests to compare the impact of removing samples of top superspreaders of increasing size, up to 1,000 accounts.
-We first check if the amount of misinformation attributed to the top two ranked accounts according to each metric is significantly different, then the top three, and so on, until we have considered the top 1,000 accounts in each group.
-As shown in Fig.~\ref{fig:dismantle} (bottom), rankings by FIB-index and Influence are not significantly different when comparing the amount of misinformation attributed to the top-ranked accounts.
-Only after removing accounts ranked 51\textsuperscript{st} or below --- who likely would not be categorized as superspreaders --- does the performance of these metrics begin to differ significantly.
+We first check if the amount of low-credibility content attributed to the top two ranked accounts according to each metric is significantly different, then the top three, and so on, until we have considered the top 1,000 accounts in each group.
+As shown in Fig.~\ref{fig:dismantle} (bottom), rankings by $h$-index and Influence are not significantly different when comparing the amount of low-credibility content attributed to the top-ranked accounts.
+Only after removing accounts ranked 51\textsuperscript{st} or below --- who likely would not be categorized as superspreaders --- does the performance of these metrics begin to differ significantly (CvM: $P = 0.048$, $d = 0.17$, 95\% CI: $[-0.03, 0.07]$).